 Sales directors are responsible for designing, managing and motivating their sales teams.
-Emotional leadership is crucial component of salesforce motivation.
+Emotional leadership is a crucial component of salesforce motivation.

 “The measure of intelligence is the ability to change,” observed Albert Einstein.
-Without a doubt, today’s fast-paced volatile markets are putting global sales managers to the test.
+Without a doubt, today’s fast-paced, volatile markets are putting global sales managers to the test.
 Under endless pressure to hit their sales targets, they must also be adept at adapting to disruptive innovations and ever-changing customer demands.

 Successful sales directors understand the importance of staying open and optimistic in the midst of growing competition.
 But what other competencies are vital for breakthrough performance?

 1. Solid Sales Strategies

 First and foremost, sales directors must define a comprehensive sales strategy for their organization, which tends to merge physical and digital channels, with variations depending on the sector.
 In many industries – the insurance and pharmaceutical sectors, for instance – social networks offer a rich platform to increase customer insight and enhance engagement.
 When it comes to closing the deal, however, face-to-face interactions are as critical as ever.